debraj-work/liquibase-playground/README.md

 ## Final Database Schema

-After running the migrations for both service1 and service2, the mydatabase database will contain the following tables:
+After running the migrations for both `service1` and `service2`, the `mydatabase` database will contain the following tables:

 - `service1_data`: Created by service1's migration.
 Contains data specific to service 1.
 - `service2_status`: Created by service2's migration.
 Contains status information for service 2.